Tooth abscessPeriapical abscess; Dental abscess; Tooth infection; Abscess - tooth

 Untreated abscesses may get worse and can lead to life-threatening complications.

-Prompt treatment usually cures the infection.
-The tooth can usually be saved in many cases.
+Prompt treatment cures the infection in most cases.
+The tooth can often be saved.

 - Loss of the tooth

-- Spread of infection to other areas of the body resulting in brain abscess, endocarditis, pneumonia, or other complications
+Spread of infection to other areas of the body, which can cause

 When to Contact a Medical Professional